flijnzaad/natural-natural-deduction/README.md

 * The recursive case implements the transitivity of provability: `X` is provable from premises `P` if premises `P` can prove line `Y`, and premises `P` plus line `Y` can prove line `X`.

 ## The structure of the parsing system
 `system.pl` returns proofs in a Prolog list with the line functor that's described above.
-The parsing system has the following components, located in the `interface` directory:
+The parsing system has the following components, located in the `interface/utils` directory:
 * `parse_formulas.pl` contains the `stringFormula/2` predicate.
 When given a formula in Prolog format with prefix operators, this predicate will return the LaTeX code for this formula.
 * `parse_justifications.pl` contains the `stringJust/2` predicate.
 When given a justification in Prolog format, this predicate will return the LaTeX code for it.
+* `parse_citations.pl` contains the `stringCit/2` predicate.
+When given a citation in Prolog format, this predicate will return the LaTeX code for it.
-* `build_proof.pl` first of all 'consults' (loads) the above two programs.
+* `build_proof.pl` first of all 'consults' (loads) the above three programs.
 When given a proof in the Prolog format (i.e. a list of lines that use the `line` functor), it returns the LaTeX code for a full Fitch-style proof.

-* `interface.py` loads the system and `build_proof.pl`.
-It runs each of the testing queries in `tests.pl`, 'builds' their LaTeX code and combines this with the given preamble into a `proof.tex` file.
+`main.py`, located in `interface`, loads the system and `build_proof.pl`.
+It runs queries in `queries.pl`, 'builds' their LaTeX code and possibly combines this with the given preamble into a tex file.
 Lastly, it compiles the tex file using `pdflatex` and opens the resulting pdf.